 - Balance sheet, which is just a snapshot of your financial position at one point in time

-- Statement of changes in equity (also called a statement of total recognized gains and losses) which shows how your share capital, reserves, and retained earnings have changed in a reporting period
+- Statement of changes in equity (also called a statement of retained earnings) which shows how your share of capital, reserves, and retained earnings have changed in a reporting period

 Some other important things they can do to help your business run like a well-oiled machine: